2007 All-Ireland Senior Camogie Championship: Selection Team

+Alan Aherne (St Martin's), Eddie Flynn (Rathnure), Noel Ryan (Bunclody) and Stellah Sinnott (Buffers Alley) selected Wexford’s winning team.

 Mothers and daughters

 Wexford’s victory set a record three of sets of mothers and daughters to have won All Ireland medals, (previously no mother and daughter had won All-Ireland senior medals in 76 years of competition) Margaret O'Leary (1968, 1969 and 1975) was the mother of Mary and Una Leacy, Kit Kehoe (1965, 1966 and 1975) was the mother of Áine Codd and Peggie Doyle (1969) was the mother of Kate Kelly respectively.